Millennium (video game series): Series

-Titles from the Millennium series are available for purchase on websites including: Big Fish Games, Amazon, GameStop Impulse, Yahoo!
-Games, and Pogo.
 Big Fish Games localized the game for Germany and France.

 Reception

-Millennium: A New Hope was given an 89 out of 100 review by RPG Fan's Neal Chandran, who opined "the art is gorgeous, the music is great, the gameplay is fun, and the characters make me want to journey with them."
+Millennium: A New Hope was given an 89 out of 100 review by RPGFan's Neal Chandran, who opined "the art is gorgeous, the music is great, the gameplay is fun, and the characters make me want to journey with them."
 It was awarded Indie RPG of the Year by RPG Fan.
 A New Hope was given a 3 out of 5 stars review by Erin Bell of Gamezebo, who noted "Millenniums healthy number of secrets and side quests give it a nice amount of depth, with a style of gameplay that rewards people who are thorough and curious."
 It was given an 84 out of 100 review by The Gamesmen, with the review stating, "There is a good amount of content here to be had and it could easily be featured as a WiiWare title in the vein of Final Fantasy IV: The After Years".